 For part-time students, lectures will be held once a week.
 In the first year lectures are held on a Wednesday 9:30am-3:30pm and in the second year they are held on a Thursday 9:30am-3:30pm.

 During timetabled study, students will engage in lectures, workshops and computer based sessions.
 Students are also allocated a tutor for regular tutorial sessions to discuss issues that run across the course.

 The course is 100% coursework and students must pass the practical and theoretical aspects of the course.

 Assessments include reports, group tasks, small scale research projects and practical teaching observation.
 There are no formal written exams.
 Your professional practice will be assessed by a series of observations, and a professional development portfolio.

-At the heart of the course is the placement.
-All students must complete 120 hours of teaching practice and 30 hours observation and departmental duties.
+At the heart of the teaching course is the placement.
+All students must complete 100 hours of teaching practice, 30 hours of departmental duties and 20 hours of observation.
 We offer a supported placement in an appropriate PcET environment including FE colleges, training organisations and adult education environments.
-All students are provided with mentor at their placement and are also observed by a member of the University team.
-Students are observed 6 times during their placement.
+All students are provided with a mentor at their placement and are also observed by a member of the University team.
+Students are observed six times during their placement.

 The University campus, based on Newport’s riverfront, provides an exciting opportunity to experience Higher Education with its extensive range of resources, modern facilities, library and student support.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.